WoodenBackpack/Python/source/virtualenv.rst

-Virtualenv good way to separate and organise projects
+Virtualenv good way to separate and organize projects
 *****************************************************

 Virtualenv is very popular external module to create separated environment for your python project.